Do the Digit Insurance

 Step 4: As you breathe evenly, remain in this posture for about 1 minute before releasing.

 Step 5: Inhale slowly and lift your torso.
-Now, raise the arms over the head and then relax the arms before lowering them.
+Now, raise the arms over your head and relax them before lowering them.

 11. Head to Knee Pose

 Janu Shirshasana, or Head to Knee Pose, is an excellent therapeutic posture that calms your brain and relieves you from stress and anxiety.
-Apart from that, it releases the stiffness in muscles and provides you with a toned body.
+It also releases the stiffness in muscles and provides you with a toned body.

 Step 1: Start by sitting upright and stretching the legs in front of you.

-Step 2: Bend the left leg near your knee in a way that your calf remains against the ground.
+Step 2: Bend the left leg near your knee so that your calf remains against the ground.

 Step 3: Turn down the left foot alongside the floor, pressing your heels to the inner side of the right thigh.

-Step 4: Bend forward and hold the outstretched right foot with both your hands.
-During this posture, ensure to keep your chin and head high.
+Step 4: Bend forward and hold the outstretched right foot with both hands.
+During this posture, keep your chin and head high.

 Step 5: Exhale slowly and bend your lower abdomen at the waist, comfortably placing the forehead on your right knee.

-Step 6: Breathe deeply and remain in this posture for more than a minute.
-Release the right leg and come back to the upright posture as you stay seated.
+Step 6: Breathe deeply and remain in this posture for over a minute.
+Release the right leg and return to the upright posture as you stay seated.

 Step 7: Repeat this posture with the other leg.